cargo-public-api/cargo-public-api/README.md

 You can also manually do a diff by writing the full list of items to a file for two different versions of your library and then do a regular `diff` between the files.

+# Output formats

+Currently there are two output formats.
+You can choose between `--output-format plain` (default) and `--output-format markdown`.

 # Target audience

 Maintainers of Rust libraries that want to keep track of changes to their public API.